woossi0/suite/docs/usermanual/source/cartography/rt/index.rst

-.. _rt:
+.. _cartography.rt:

 Rendering Transformations
 =========================

-**Rendering Transformations** are a feature in GeoServer that allow creating sophisticated, dynamic visualizations of geospatial data.
-Rendering transformations are defined in an SLD style, and allow transforming input data into a more effective format for visualization.
+**Rendering Transformations** in GeoServer allow the creation of sophisticated, dynamic visualizations of geospatial data.
+Rendering transformations are defined in an SLD style, and allow transforming of input data into a more effective format for visualization.

-A good overview is provided in the Geoserver User Guide section on Rendering Transformations.
+A basic overview of rendering trandformations is provided in the Geoserver User Guide section on `Rendering Transformations <../../../geoserver/styling/sld-extensions/rendering-transform.html>`_.

 This section describes how to use some of the most powerful rendering transformations.

 .. toctree::
    :maxdepth: 2

-   rt-heatmap
-   rt-pointstacker
-   rt-barnes
+   heatmap
+   pointstacker
+   barnes